Skip advert

 Inside, the basic cabin is the same as before, but it now includes many of the fresh leather and material updates that were introduced in the Cullinan Series II.
 These include optional stylised perforations across the leather seats, or a sustainable embroidered bamboo fabric.
 There are also some new woodshop finishes, including a grey-stained, open-pore ash.

 However, Rolls-Royce has also been hard at work creating another level of high-end stereo for the new Ghost that almost turns it into a mobile concert hall.
-The new 18-speaker Bespoke Audio system includes a 1,400-watt amplifier, which powers a clever speaker design that’s tuned to resonate within hollow sections up and down the car’s sills, essentially transforming the entire floor into one big speaker.
+The optional 18-speaker Bespoke Audio system includes a new 1,400-watt amplifier, which powers a clever speaker design that’s tuned to resonate within hollow sections up and down the car’s sills, essentially transforming the entire floor into one big speaker.

 Advertisement - Article continues below